H1B Cap Exempt Guide

 Need assistance?

-NNU Immigration are specialist US immigration attorneys based in London, UK.
-We work with employers and individuals seeking to secure a visa to work in the USA, including the H-1B visa route.
-We can advise on all aspects of the eligibility requirements and can guide applicants through the petitioning process, including advice on the H-1B filing deadline and meeting the strict timescales.
+NNU Immigration works with employers and individuals seeking to secure a visa to work in the USA, including the H-1B visa route.
+We advise on all aspects of the eligibility criteria and guide employers and applicants through the petitioning process and strict evidentiary requirements.

 If you have a question about the H-1B visa, speak to our experts.